The Buildings of ArtSci

 KPBS is operated as a field research station by the K-State Division of Biology.
 The station is dedicated to a three-fold mission of long-term ecological research, education, and prairie conservation.
 It is a unique outdoor laboratory that provides opportunities for the study of tallgrass prairie ecosystems and for basic biological research on a wide range of taxa and processes.
 The station is open to scientists and students from throughout the world.

-Originally a gym, Nichols Hall is now home to the Department of Communication Studies as well as the Mark Chapman Theatre (formerly Nichols Theatre), and is used by the School of Music, Theatre, and Dance.
+Originally a gym, Nichols Hall is now home to the A.Q.
+Miller School of Media and Communication as well as the Mark Chapman Theatre (formerly Nichols Theatre), and is used by the School of Music, Theatre, and Dance.

 At the beginning of the twentieth century it was common practice to design buildings used by ROTC, as Nichols was, to resemble a medieval fortress.
 Called "The Castle," Nichols burned in the 1960's and was beautifully rebuilt in 1985.
 The mural in the lobby is dedicated to the students who worked to preserve the building.